 HKU MBA Programme Ranked No. 1 in Asia

 The HKU MBA Programme continues to grow in scale into week-end mode and China track, with strong demands from China, Asia, as well as Europe and North America.
-It has also expanded its career development service with more experienced staff to enhance its career counseling and job placement.
+It has also expanded its career development service with more experienced staff to enhance its career counselling and job placement.

 The Economist MBA Ranking is based on independent surveys on the following factors considered to be essential to their education by MBA students around the globe: